carrieforde/Aurora-Project/README.md

 A subtask for Stylelint that not only checks against style rules, but automatically fixes fixable issues.

 ## Linting
-Aurora includes Sass and JavaScript linting by default using Stylelint and ES Lint, respectively.
+Aurora Project includes Sass and JavaScript linting by default using Stylelint and ES Lint, respectively.

 ### Stylelint